saharAP/workspace/packages/contracts/HYSI-DOC.md

 3. We than calculate a how many 3CRV we need to deposit into each metapool.
 4. Deposit allocated 3CRV for LP-Token in curve metapools.
 5. Deposit LP-Token into yearn vaults.
-6. Calculate the lowest possible amount of HYSI we can mint with the available yToken.
+6. Calculate the highest possible amount of HYSI we can mint with the lowest common denominator of available yToken.
 7. Check if this amount is acceptable or if the slippage is too high.
 8. Mint HYSI and set the minted amount to be claimed.
 9. Set the Batch to claimable, update the last mint timestamp and create a new mint batch.